WHAT ARE TEETH?

 B. Tempromandibular (TMD) Joint Disorder– a disorder causing pain in the jaw joint and in the muscles that control jaw movement

-Tips for Healthy Oral Care
+Tips for Healthy Oral Health and care

 Brushing Three Times Daily